Michshelle/tezos_Dapp_loan_system/README.md

 Spare the coarse design of the webpage as I know too little about frontend, especially javescript and react.
 Basically I'm mimicing the code mentioned in the reference section.

 # Limitations on the built part

 1. Lots of errors and warnings under the hood cannot be addressed enough.
 If you are trying to run the app yourself, please open the browser dev console to make sure the process.
 2. CORS policy needs to be overriden when making localhost test, here I would recommend chrome extension adds-on for temporary bypass.
 An alternative is to use a proxy to fetch value.
 Server side currently applies this method.
 3. The safety of the contracts should be reinforced.
 Some of the entrypoint caller should be restricted to the debt owner or the contract owner only.
 The QC rules are not rigorous enough.
+4. Insufficient amount of tezos would be collateralized corresponding to the amount of token, due to lack of QC rule.

 # Project Reference